ajmal017/amp/documentation/technical/metadata_handling.md

   - Number (or link) for the GitHub issue tracking the downloading of this specific data sets
 - `TAGS`
-  - wind: WIND terminal data sources
+  - Wind: WIND terminal data sources
-  - chinagov: Chinese government sources of data
+  - Chinagov: Chinese government sources of data
-  - baidu: data sources found using Baidu
+  - Baidu: data sources found using Baidu
-  - shf: sources from data vendors of Shanghai Futures Exchange
+  - Shf: sources from data vendors of Shanghai Futures Exchange
   - Papers that referred to this
-  - edgar: EDGAR equivalents in a given country
+  - Edgar: EDGAR equivalents in a given country
-  - wind+: sources from WIND Commodity DB
+  - Wind+: sources from WIND Commodity DB
   - 600: sources from Task 600 from Github issues
   - TODO(gp): To reorg
 - `NOTES`